robertfmurdock/jsmints/README.md

 A gradle plugin that will automatically include [npm-check-updates](https://github.com/raineorshine/npm-check-updates) and tasks that take advantage of it.

 Requires use of the Jspackage plugin.

+### minenzyme

+A wrapper for the enzyme library.
+I am not actively supporting this module any more.
+In future versions it may be removed from the suite.